balajialg/Datahub-Test-Repo/onboarding.md

 **When do I receive a response when an issue gets raised?**

-We currently don’t have any Service Level Agreement (SLA) concerning varied requests from users.
-However, we try to respond to your queries within 1-2 days.
-In the upcoming days, we will also define an SLA for basic requests such as package requests, admin access, data retrieval, etc.

-*Tentative SLA for varied requests*
+Please refer to the below Service Level Agreement (SLA) for varied requests.
+It will be finalized soon,

-- SLA for package installation: All requests will be acknowledged within three working days
+- SLA for package installation: "Acknowledgement within two working days."
+- SLA for RAM increase: "Acknowledgement within two working days."
-- SLA for admin access: Within two working days
+- SLA for admin access: "Request completed within two working days."
-- SLA for data archival request: Within three working days
+- SLA for data archival request: "Request completed within three working days."
-- SLA for RAM increase (if the team validates the raised request): Within three working days

 **Are there existing templates for submitting requests to the infrastructure team?**